yevster/weblogic-on-azure/cluster/README.md

 * Click "Test connection".
 If "Test connection succeeded!" appears, click Ok and you may continue.
 Otherwise, troubleshoot and resolve the reason for the connection failure.
 * 'Finish'.
 * You have already built opened the application and built it locally in the IDE when you executed the [local demo](../javaee/README.md).

+### Open weblogic-cafe in the IDE
+* Get the weblogic-cafe application into the IDE.
+In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
+Click Next
+* Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe and click "Open".
+* Accept the rest of the defaults and click "finish".
+* Once the application loads, you should do a full Maven build by going to the application and secondary clicking -> Run As -> Maven install.
+   * You must see `BUILD SUCCESS` in the Eclipse console in order to proceed.
+If you do not, troubleshoot the build problem and resolve it.
+Once the application has successfully built, you may continue.

 ### Deploying the Application
 Ensure that the deployment action from Eclipse will target the WebLogic Cluster running on Azure.